JazzSet with Dee Dee Bridgewater

 Christie Dashiell, Alfredo Rodriguez On JazzSet

-Though originally from North Carolina, Christie Dashiell attended Howard University in Washington, D.C., and now studies with a teacher from New York Voices at Manhattan School of Music.
+Though originally from North Carolina, Christie Dashiell attended Howard University in Washington, D.C., and now studies with Peter Eldridge from New York Voices at Manhattan School of Music.
 No stranger to the Kennedy Center, she has participated in the Betty Carter's Jazz Ahead training program there, and sung with the a cappella choir Afro-Blue from Howard University.

-Born in Havana, Alfredo Rodriguez came to the U.S. just a few years ago.
+Born in Havana, Alfredo Rodriguez came to the U.S. just four years ago.
 He was in his early 20s, carrying a suitcase, a sweater, pair of jeans and a spoken invitation from Quincy Jones.
 That's a powerful endorsement, but it has been in Rodriguez's hands to deliver the music.

 From the age of 14, Rodriguez played piano in his father's band on a daily TV show.

 "[M]any famous Cuban musicians came through," Rodriguez says.
 "I was still a kid, but had a chance to perform every day, and write arrangements for all kinds of music: boleros, rock 'n' roll, dance music."

 At the same time, he was studying classical piano at a conservatory.

 An uncle gave Rodriguez the Köln Concert — Keith Jarrett's extended, improvised, beautifully recorded solo piano concert from Germany.
 That's when Rodriguez realized what he truly wanted to do: just sit and play.